Children of Eden: Act I

-Adam and Eve, deeply worried about Cain's safety out in the Wasteland, find some comfort in the fact that they have been able to create a life and family for themselves outside of Eden ("Close to Home"), but this peacefulness is once again shattered when Cain, back from his journey, tells the family that he has found a ring of giant stones, seemingly providing evidence of other humans.
-Cain takes the family to see the stones in the wasteland, with Eve and Abel just as excited as Cain.
-Adam, however, admits to his family that he had seen the ring of stones and those who live there years before, but never told them as he was afraid of the potential consequences ("A Ring of Stones" and "Clash of the Generations").
-Adam's betrayal quickly leads to a family-wide fight, culminating in Cain threatening to leave forever and taking Abel with him.
-Abel, fighting through his heartbreak, decides to stay with his parents.
-Cain, beginning to leave, is forcibly stopped by Adam, who slaps Cain, which sends him to the ground.
-Cain tells Adam that he will kill him and the two attempt to fight, but when Abel intervenes, he is thrown off Cain, who, in his rage, beats him to death with a stone ("The Death of Abel").
-Cain leaves the remaining members of his family, telling Adam that it should have been him that should be dead.
-Father, in his anger, decrees that Cain's descendants will always bear a mark for the sin of their ancestor ("The Mark of Cain").
+Adam and Eve, deeply worried for Cain's safety, reminisce on the boy's childhoods and find some comfort in the fact they have created a life and family for themselves outside of Eden ("Close to Home") But this peacefulness is shattered when Cain returns from his journey.
+He tells the family that he has seemingly found evidence proving the existence of other humans: a ring of giant stones.
+Cain takes the family to see the stones in the wasteland.
+While Eve and Abel are just as excited as Cain, Adam, however, becomes distant, cold, and mean, telling the family to return home.
+After prodding from the Family, Adam admits that he had found the ring of stones many years earlier, and was frightened of the people he found there.
+He kept this a secret, even from Eve, out of fear of the potential consequences ("A Ring of Stones" and "Clash of the Generations").
+Adam's betrayal quickly leads to a family-wide fight, culminating with Cain threatening to leave forever, taking Abel with him and starting a new life.
+Torn between these choices, Abel, fighting through his heartbreak, decides to stay with his parents.
+Devastated, Cain begins to leave, but is forcibly stopped by Adam, who slaps him and sends him to the ground.
+Cain vows that he will kill Adam and the two begin to fight.
+When Abel intervenes, Cain throws him off and, in his rage, beats Abel to death with a stone ("The Death of Abel").
+Cain, leaving the remaining members of his family, tells them that Adam is the one that should be dead.
+Father, in his anger, burns a mark into Cain's face.
+Father also decrees that his descendants will bear this mark forever as punishment for the sin of their ancestor.
+Cain stumbles into the wasteland. ("The Mark of Cain").

-Many years after Abel's death and Cain's departure, Eve lives with her children and grandchildren and prepares herself for death.
-She attempts to speak to Father about Cain's departure from the family, Adam's grief over the loss of both his sons, the birth of another son, Seth, who has since had children of his own, and Adam's recent death.
-She prays that her children and her grandchildren will regain the garden that was lost, as Father allows her into heaven ("Children of Eden").
+Many years after Abel's death and Cain's departure, Eve attempts to speak to Father one last time as she prepares herself for death.
+She details the lives they lead after the tragedy; the birth of another son, Seth, who has since had children of his own, Adam's grief over the loss of both his sons, and Adam's recent death.
+Surrounded by her many children and grandchildren, she prays that they may one day regain the garden that was lost.
+As she dies, Father greets her, allowing her into heaven ("Children of Eden").